Chartered Enterprise Risk Analyst (CERA)

 Enterprise Risk Management and Modeling Seminar for CERA Qualification

 The Enterprise Risk Management and Modeling Seminar for CERA Qualification is the first of two requirements of current CAS Fellows (or Associates with Exams 7 and 9) to be a credentialed CERA by the CAS.
 The second requirement is passing the ST9 Enterprise Risk Management Specialist Technical Exam (ST9 exam).
-Since taking this seminar is a requirement for the CERA designation, participants must attend the entire seminar and actively participate in the group activities in order to be credited with this component of the CERA designation process.
+As this seminar is a requirement for the CERA designation, participants must attend the entire seminar and actively participate in the group activities in order to be credited with this component of the CERA designation process.

 Vikas Shah FCAS, CERA: "I enjoyed the seminar.
 It was a good networking opportunity with future professionals in the ERM world, and the facilitators were clearly appropriate choices.
 The organization of the material and depth of content made the entire experience worthwhile."